jasonkuhrt/molt/packages/@molt/command/README.md

 #### Conditional

-You can enable parameter prompts conditionally by _pattern matching_ on their parse event emitted during when Command runs.
+You can enable parameter prompts conditionally by _pattern matching_ on their parse event emitted when Command runs.
 Every parameter whose parse event matches with your given pattern will subsequently be prompted for.

 _All_ defined parameters emit parse events, irregardless if _arguments_ were given, or from where those arguments originated (line, environment).
 Therefore this gives you lots of flexibility about when to prompt your user for input.
 For example: